How to Choose an Antarctica Tour or Cruise

 .
 If you have limited time and budget you'll likely choose to visit the Antarctic Peninsula

-, as only longer cruises includes the Weddell Sea
+, as only longer cruises include the Weddell Sea

 , Falkland Islands